 Partners for Postsecondary Success

-Partners for Postsecondary Success (PPS) is an initiative that is building community partnerships with the goal of doubling the number of young adults with postsecondary credentials that will lead to living wage employment.
+Partners for Postsecondary Success (PPS) is an initiative building community partnerships with the goal of doubling the number of young adults with postsecondary credentials leading to living wage employment.

-The PPS initiative was created with the guidance of MDC, a non-profit organization based in North Carolina that helps communities across the nation close the gaps in education and guidance that separate young people from opportunity.
+The PPS initiative was created with the guidance of MDC, a non-profit organization based in North Carolina that helps communities across the nation close the gaps in education and guidance separating young people from opportunity.

 United Way of Southern Cameron County provides administrative and leadership support to the initiative.
 Visit our Partners section to see who else is All In.